basxsoftwareassociation/bread/docs/source/quickstart.rst

 ... from scratch (Event management)
 -------------------------------------

-In the second part of the quickstart guide we will go through a the process of setting up a fresh Django project, adding |project| and defining models and views.
+In the second part of the quickstart guide we will go through the process of setting up a fresh Django project, adding |project| and defining models and views.

 Setup